Own Your Feelings: 9 Ways To Hold Emotional Accountability

 Let’s take an example; in the middle of a fight with your spouse, they (in their heightened emotional state) reply with, “You’re making me angry!”
 This hastily spoken statement under a heightened emotional state makes you feel either guilty or makes you self-blame.

 This is what I’m talking about here.
-When you begin to blame yourself or feel guilty for emotions others feel, then it could be referred to as emotional projection, a state which can cause co-dependency in relationships.
+When you begin to blame yourself or feel guilty for emotions others feel, then it could be referred to as emotional projection, a state that can cause co-dependency in relationships.

 What Does “Owning Your Feelings” Mean?